 became a citizen of the United States in 1940.

 I was fortunate enough to meet a man who was at the U.S. Courthouse in Trenton where Einstein's citizenship ceremoney took place.
 His name is Bill Holcomb, and I met him at a highway restaurant near Princeton in 2004.
 Here is my photo with him.
 His wife attended Princeton's Westminster Choir College and used to sing for Einstein.
 Click here for a detailed story.

-- Albert Abraham Michelson was born in 1852 and came to the United States from
+- Albert Abraham Michelson was born in Poland in 1852 and came to the

 U.S. Naval Academy in Annapolis.
 There are many interesting

 stories about how he was able to enter this elite school with Jewish background.